 - Kid Friendly: If you have a picky eater, covering your broccoli in cheese sauce is a great way to get them to try it.

-Au Gratin Recipe
+Broccoli Au Gratin Casserole Ingredients

-- Butter | Whether you use salted or unsalted butter is up to your personal preference.
+- Butter: Whether you use salted or unsalted butter is a matter of personal preference.
 You’ll use butter to create the irresistible cheese sauce.

-- Garlic, Thyme & Rosemary | Classic herbs perfectly compliment this creamy au gratin.
+- Garlic, Thyme & Rosemary: Classic herbs perfectly complement this creamy au gratin.
+In a pinch you can use garlic powder and dried herbs.

-- Half and Half | For a rich and creamy cheese sauce, use half and half.
-You may also use whole milk but expect the sauce to be a little less rich.
+- Half and Half: For a rich and creamy cheese sauce, use half-and-half.
+You may also use whole milk, but expect the sauce to be a little less rich.

-- Kosher salt and pepper | As with many recipes, you’ll sprinkle in some salt and pepper to taste.
+- Kosher salt and pepper: Sprinkle in some salt and pepper to taste.
 You may use white or black pepper, depending on your preference.

-- Nutmeg | Warm nutmeg enhances the flavor in the tasty cheeses of this sauce.
+- Nutmeg: Nutmeg complements the flavors in the rich cheeses of this sauce.
+Similar to an Alfredo sauce.

-How to Make this Low Carb Broccoli Au Gratin Recipe
+How to Make Broccoli Gratin

 Or if you prefer it not as cheesy of a dish, double the broccoli, keep the cheesy sauce the same and make in a 9 x 13 inch dish.

-In a medium saucepan over medium heat, melt the butter and stir in the minced garlic.
+In a medium saucepan over medium heat, melt butter and stir in the minced garlic.
 Continue stirring just until the garlic is fragrant, which will take about a minute.
 Then sprinkle flour and whisk for about 5-6 minutes until thick and golden.

-Next, slowly pour in the half and half (or whole milk) while whisking constantly until the mixture is thick and coats the back of a spoon.
+Next, slowly pour in the half-and-half (or whole milk) while whisking constantly until the mixture is thick and coats the back of a spoon.

 Meanwhile, steam the broccoli by bringing a large pot with about 1-2 inches of water to a simmer and adding a large steamer basket or insert.
 Toss in the broccoli florets and cover to steam for about 5 minutes.